opardo/website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Having a background in Applied Mathematics, I have spent the last seven years understanding human behavior through data.
-I worked as a Statistician in Mexico (my home country) and later got my master's degree in Data Science at Columbia University.
-More recently, I entered the tech world, interning at Airbnb, and I'm currently working as a Data Scientist for Facebook.
+I'm a Data Scientist currently working for Facebook, after interning at Airbnb.

 interests:
 - Human behavior